 This capitalization isn’t a hard rule, however, and it doesn’t really help in spoken conversation or audio exercises.
 You can’t hear capitalization.

-Io parlo con mia nonna e lei sta bene. — I speak with my grandmother and she’s well.
+Ho parlato con mia nonna e lei sta bene. — I spoke with my grandmother and she’s fine.

 Lei è molto gentile, grazie. — You’re very kind, thank you.

 While Lei and lei are completely different in use, their conjugations are actually identical.

 | voi leggete ||you all read|

 | lui... lei...
 Lei mangia ||he/she/you [formal] eats|

 Here are some examples to see the difference in action:

 Tu vai a casa? — Are you going home? [informal]